-Barbie and her sisters along with their adorable puppies travel to sunny Hawaii for a dance contest but when the furry friends get separated, they must find them in time before the big dance competition.
+Barbie and her sisters along with their adorable puppies travel to sunny Hawaii for a dance contest; however, when the furry friends go missing, a suspenseful chase begins.
+Can they find them in time before Chelsea's big dance competition?

 Barbie and her sisters discover everything's better when you do it together in this splashy, sun-kissed adventure.
 After the girls and their pets arrive at an island paradise for Chelsea's big dance competition, they decide to make a quick side trip to see the nearby Dancing Horse Festival.
 But when their furry friends go missing at the event, it's up to the sisters to find them before Chelsea's show.
 While the puppies are out having an adventure of their own, the girls must use their imagination and work together to find their furry friends in this tail-wagging good time.

 It is very easy to meet the 'Barbie' films with a lot of dislike and scorn and they are all very lowly rated here (despite some favourable reviews).
 It is understandable to take issue with the dialogue (a fair few are ropy in this regard), the predictability of the stories, the odd annoying character, the animation in a few (not all are well animated) and whether there is enough for adults to keep interest.